GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 * Python scripts for implementation
 * A `data/` folder in which datasets are automatically generated and stored upon execution of the corresponding scripts

-* A dedicated README file describing the mathematical problem, required execution order, dataset generation, and instructions for running the code
+In addition, each problem folder contains a dedicated README file describing the mathematical problem, available boundary-condition configurations, dataset generation, required execution order, and instructions for running the code.

 Figures used in the paper are provided separately in the `Figures/` folder.

----

 ### Reproducibility